uqlibrary/technology-training/R/dplyr/dplyr.md

 ### New project

   - Click the “File” menu button (top left corner), then “New Project”
   - Click “New Directory”
   - Click “New Project” (“Empty project” if you have an older version of RStudio)
   - In “Directory name”, type the name of your project, e.g. “dplyr\_intro”
   - Select the folder where to locate your project: for example, the `Documents/RProjects` folder, which you can create if it doesn’t exist yet.
   - Click the “Create Project” button

 ### Create a script

 We will use a script to write code more comfortably.

   - Menu: Top left corner, click the green “plus” symbol, or press the shortcut (for Windows/Linux) <kbd>Ctrl</kbd>+Shift</kbd>+N</kbd> or (for Mac) <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd>.
 This will open an “Untitled1” file.
--   Go to “File &gt; Save” or press (for Windows/Linux)
+  - Go to “File \> Save” or press (for Windows/Linux)
     <kbd>Ctrl</kbd>+<kbd>S</kbd> or (for Mac)
     <kbd>Cmd</kbd>+<kbd>S</kbd>.
 This will ask where you want to save
     your file and the name of the new file.
   - Call your file “process.R”

 ### Introducing our data